kemitchell/square-one-forms/confidentiality-ip-terms.md

 ## Intellectual Property Rights

 **Intellectual Property Rights** are legal rights in ideas, inventions, information, and other things that aren't physical property.
 Copyrights, patents, trade secrets, and trademarks are the most common.
-When these terms say _Intellectual Property Rights_, they also mean legal rights in applications and registrations to protect _Intellectual Property Rights_.
+When these terms say _Intellectual Property Rights_, they also mean legal rights in applications to protect _Intellectual Property Rights_, like copyright, trademark, and patent applications.

 ## Purpose of Intellectual Property Terms